alfiopuglisi/SPECULA/docs/data_objects.rst

 1. **Temporal Consistency**: Every data object knows when it was created
 2. **Device Agnostic**: Automatic GPU/CPU memory management
-3. **Persistent**: All data can be saved and restored
+3. **Persistent**: All data can be saved and restored with full metadata
 4. **Type Safety**: Each data type has specific validation and methods
 5. **Modular**: Data objects can be combined and reused across simulations
+6. **Automatic Storage and Replay**: Seamless integration with DataStore/DataSource pipeliner analysis

 Data objects form the **connective tissue** of SPECULA simulations, ensuring that information flows correctly through the processing pipeline while maintaining temporal and spatial consistency.
+The integrated storage system enables **complete reproducibility** of simulation results and facilitates post-processing analysis workflows.

 .. seealso::